 Sadly, existing anti-malware solutions cannot be relied upon to detect and stop all ransomware.
 The rapid and quick-moving malware underground ensures that anti-malware vendors are always playing catch-up.

 Educating users on how to identify possible payloads and avoid them, would seem to be the best approach against ransomware – after all, prevention is better than a cure.
 While this can be effective, the reality is that the ransomware authors have to bypass a defense just once to do their dirty deed, and they constantly change tactics in order to do so.
 Even the best prepared amongst us can get outwitted at some point or another.

-Experience tells us that the best defense against Ransomware is a data backup.
+Experience tells us that the best strategy for ransomware prevention is a data backup.
 Without a backup, years of stored data could be lost.
 Even without ransomware, the costs from data loss, theft, and hard drive crash – not to mention legal and disclosure costs related to such data loss – should build a compelling case for endpoint backups.

 How to prevent Ransomware?

 Here are the best 7 practices for ransomware prevention